Beware pension liberation scams

 - Your pension liberation firm has fees of 20%, so takes £20,000 from your pension fund – you've now got £55,000 left.

-- The taxman pops up, and charges 55% of the whole pension pot - so you're left with...
-NOTHING.
+- The taxman pops up, and charges 55% of the whole pension pot – so you're left with...
+NOTHING in your pension.

-So, you've got your £25,000, but you're left with absolutely nothing for retirement.
-If you'd waited four years, until you were 55, you could have legally got the £25,000 and not lost thousands in taxes and fees.
+You've got your £25,000, but you're left with absolutely nothing for retirement.
+If you'd waited four years, until you were 55, you could have legally got the £25,000 and not lost £10,000s in taxes and fees.

 Where pension liberation starts to become illegal is where there's evidence of people being misled about the possible tax consequences of making such a transfer, as well as the release of pension money to them before they are entitled to receive it.